iamDREAMO/30DayMapChallenge-2023/README.md

 Tools:
 * QGIS for hexagons
-* DEM of Lesotho was combined with the hexagon layer to form the 3D elevation model in Blender.
+* DEM of Lesotho was combined with the hexagon layer to form the 3D elevation model in Blender

 Data Source: https://www.diva-gis.org/gdata